bradwestfall/webdevphoenix/contribute.md

 #### stack
 An array of languages, frameworks, libraries or other technologies the company hires for.
-You can list any technologies you want, but only "Node", "Python", "Ruby", "PHP", ".NET", "Java", and "JavaScript" are searchable.
-Also note that those values are case sensitive being found in the search feature.
+You can list any technologies you want, but only the following languages have official search features:

+- JavaScript
+- Node
+- Python
+- Ruby
+- PHP
+- C#
+- ASP.NET
+- Java
+- C++
+- Go
+- Objective-C
+- Swift

+> For these languages please use the exact case-sensitivity as this list in order for the search feature to work.
+(It's a Jekyll thing)

 Arrays in YAML are formatted as follows:

 ```
 stack: [JavaScript, Node]